gate-computer/gate/C.md

 > services.
 Each request is matched with one response.
 The responses are
 > received in the same order as requests are sent (per service).
 >
+> Each call should be answered in order to not leave the caller hanging.
+Even
+> services which don't implement any calls should answer them.
+A convention
+> for handling unsupported calls is to reply with an empty call packet (nothing
+> but the header).
+>
 > The `GATE_PACKET_DOMAIN_STATE` domain is for receiving state change
 > notifications from services.
 A service won't start sending notifications
 > before at least one call is made to that service.